 Student loan amounts are awarded based on assumed full-time enrollment; however, your disbursement amount will be reduced, when the semester begins, based on actual credit hours that you enroll in and may be less than your award if you do not enroll full-time.
 In order to receive a student loan, a student must enroll and have attendance confirmed in at least 6 (half-time) or more semester hours.

 Title IV funds (Federal Pell Grants, Direct Student Loans and SEOG) are awarded to a student based on the assumption that the student will attend school for the entire period that the funding was allocated.
 A student begins earning Title IV funding (Federal Pell Grant) on his or her first day of attendance.
 Calhoun Community College instructors are required to verify attendance the first day of class.
-Students enrolled who do not attend the first class day after registration will not be eligible to receive Federal Pell Grant, SEOG and/or Federal Student Loan funding.
+Students enrolled who do not attend within the attendance verification cycle will not be eligible to receive Federal Pell Grant, SEOG and/or Federal Student Loan funding.